yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 ![Microbe Heatmap](microbe_heatmap.png)

 Interpretation: The data across multiple samples and microbes is very consistent with few distinct red plots indicating higher abundance.
-This plot overall confirms our PERMANOVA analysis and illustrates that there is no statistical significance between sex and microbiome abundance.
+This plot overall confirms the PERMANOVA analysis and illustrates that there is no statistical significance between sex and microbiome abundance.
 The dendograms illustrate microbe hierarchical clustering and the row abundances appear consistent with the dendogram branching.

 ## Creating an Alpha Diversity Box Plot to compare Diversity of Microbes between Male and Female Saliva Samples (Shannon method)
 Generate a Shannon index alpha diversity plot to compare microbe diversity between male and female samples.